haddocking/haddocking.github.io/education/molmod_online/docking.md

 ### Submission and validation of structures

-For this we will make us of the [HADDOCK 2.4 submission interface](https://wenmr.science.uu.nl/haddock2.4/submit/1){:target="_blank"} of the HADDOCK web server.
+For this we will make use of the [HADDOCK 2.4 submission interface](https://wenmr.science.uu.nl/haddock2.4/submit/1){:target="_blank"} of the HADDOCK web server.